uqee/coretechs-stackedit-workspace/Documents Odds96/New June2021/Help-English.md

 ## I lost access to the email that I used to register.
 Is it possible to change my email address from my account?
 If you have lost access to your registered email address, we would greatly appreciate it if you could try to restore it yourself.
 If you fail to do so, please send an email to: [support@odds96.com](mailto:support@odds96.com).
 Make sure to iterate the new email address which you would like to attach to your account.
 We will then provide you with further instructions.

-## I haven’t received any password recovery code.
-What should I do?
-There are two possible reasons as to why you have not received the password recovery code:
-- There is no account linked to the username or email that you provided.
-With this in mind, please double check that the username or email you are entering is correct.
-- Check your spam folder.
-The email containing the password recovery code might have been filtered incorrectly.

 # Deposits
 ## How do I make a deposit?